tatumio/wordpress-plugin/plugins/tatum/wordpress.org/README.wporg.txt

 * No upgrade notice yet

 = 2.0.0 =
-* Version 2.0.0 and higher are not compatible with previous versions, if you update from 1.X.X all your data will be deleted
+* Warning!
+This new version is a complete upgrade and not compatible with the previous version 1.
+Please make sure you have securely stored your private keys before upgrading to version 2.0.0.